Monitoring application health for reliability

 Track the progress of long-running processes to minimize the likelihood that the entire workflow will need to be rolled back or that multiple compensating transactions will need to be executed.

 Monitor and manage the progress of long-running workflows by implementing a pattern such as Scheduler Agent Supervisor.

 Analysis and diagnosis

-Analyze data consolidated in these data stores to troubleshoot issues and gain an overall view of application health.
-Generally, you can search for and analyze the data in Application Insights and Log Analytics using Kusto queries or view preconfigured graphs using management solutions.
-Or use Azure Advisor to view recommendations with a focus on resiliency and performance.
+Analyze data combined in these data stores to troubleshoot issues and gain an overall view of application health.
+Generally, you can search for and analyze the data in Application Insights, and Log Analytics using Kusto queries, or view preconfigured graphs using management solutions.
+Use Azure Advisor to view recommendations with a focus on resiliency and performance.

 - For information on dashboards, reference Azure dashboards.

 - For information on virtual machine sizes, reference Sizes for virtual machines in Azure.